Can You Put Frozen Food in a Crock Pot?

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Wondering how to safely thaw a freezer meal?
 Never fear.
-We break down the three easy, USDA-approved ways to thaw your food here.
+We break down the three easy, USDA-approved ways to thaw your food in this post.

-If you forget to thaw your freezer meal recipe or your frozen meat in time to cook it, we have good news for you.
-You can still safely use an Instant Pot for freezer meals!
+Good news, you can still safely use an Instant Pot for freezer meals!
 Because the cooking time is much faster, the food won’t sit in that danger zone for too long.
-(Score!)
+(Many of our crockpot recipes have Instant Pot directions as well!)

 So my husband just flipped his lid on me because he saw me put a frozen steak in the crock pot for tomorrow.